jasonbot/weblog/content/weblog/llms.md

 I'll say this is my least objective or reasonable prong critiquing LLMs as they are currently practiced, but the strongest one I go to when asked what I think about LLMs: **cheerleaders are fucking annoying**.
 When I hear ridiculously stupid, not-backed-up-by-evidence claims about what LLMs can and will do I immediately knee-jerk block the person for being so stupid.
 The people who know the least about what they are talking about are being the loudest.

 We _had_ "agentic" software before, it was just called "computer programs" or sometimes "automations" or "APIs" or "integrations" or "cronjobs."
-The generic term "AI" was hijacked to represent LLMs and only LLMs, and the terms for traditional software were unecessarily thrown away for a new term for the same thing. _There is so much marketing baked into the terminology_.
+The generic term "AI" was hijacked to represent LLMs and only LLMs, and the terms for traditional software were unnecessarily thrown away for a new term for the same thing. _There is so much marketing baked into the terminology_.
 We've gone from arguing the virtues of the thing to arguing based on pure enthusiasm for the thing.

 # Conclusion